-In addition to our support of children and their families, we also provide consultation to agencies/service providers who support adults with Intellectual Disability in residential and day programs.
+We provide consultation to agencies/service providers who support adults with Intellectual Disabilities in residential and day programs.

-- Psychological Screening for youth/adults for application to the Developmental Service Ontario
+- Psychological Screening for youth/adults for application to Developmental Services Ontario

 WHAT CAN I EXPECT?